-Inclusive preschool for low-income children (ages 3-5), Child Care Food Program (including parent education and a stipend for nutritious meals) and Alternative Payment Childcare Program, site-based and in-home for eligible families with kids 0-12.
-Central San Diego and South Bay.
+Inclusive preschool for low-income children (ages 3–5), alternative payment program, childcare nutrition program (including a stipend for meals and parent education); site-based and in-home for eligible families with kids 0–12.

 Nonprofit organization provides individualized care, supervision and companionship for children ages 3+ and young adults in the privacy and comfort of their own homes so their caregivers may take time for self-care.